 Nitrogen impacts from new development could also be reduced through prohibiting new conventional OSTDS on all lot sizes throughout the BMAP area.
 Local governments can develop programs to help fund the additional costs required to upgrade existing OSTDS to include nutrient reducing features.
 The funding program will be designed to prioritize OSTDS where it is most economical and efficient to add nutrient reducing features (i.e., systems needing a permit for a repair or modification, within the PFA, and on lots of one acre or less).
 Local governments can apply for competitive grant funding from DEP programs, which are available at ProtectingFloridaTogether.com.

 Figure E-1.
-Locations of OSTDS in the PFA in the Crystal River/Kings Bay BMAP
+Locations of OSTDS in the PFA in the Crystal River/Kings Bay BMAP as Florida Home Builders Association and Florida Onsite Wastewater Association (FOWA).

 E.4 Public Education Plan